Queen Elizabeth II: Record Breaker - UrduPoint

 Only two kings have ruled for longer: France's Louis XIV -- more than 72 years between 1643 and 1715 -- and Thailand's Bhumibol Adulyadej -- 70 years and four months, until his death in October 2016.

-- Globetrotter - The queen has travelled to more than 100 countries since 1952 -- another record for a British monarch -- and made more than 150 visits to Commonwealth countries.
+- Globetrotter - The queen has travelled to more than 100 countries since 1952 -- another record for a British monarch -- and made more than 150 visits to Commonwealth nations.

 The Daily Telegraph calculated that she travelled the equivalent of 42 times around the world before stopping overseas trips in November 2015 aged 89.